tuist/XcodeProj/README.md

 - Update the project `Build Settings`.
 - Create new `Schemes`.

-## Projects that benefit from xcodeproj ❤️
+## Projects that benefit from xcproj ❤️

 | **Project** | **Description** |
 |---------|-------------|